Student Tip Sheet for Student Dialogue with Instructors

 “I’m here to discuss with you the need for having accommodations in your class for my disability.
 The accommodations won’t require much work on your part, but they will make a big difference in my academic success.”

 Arrange Accommodations.
 Describe the appropriate accommodations for your disability.
 Try to arrange for these accommodations during the meeting.
-For example, if you need extended testing time and a quiet room, ask your instructors whether they would like for you to take your test at the Learning Center or if they have a quiet room you would be able to take the test in.
-If they want you to use the Learning Center, it is your responsibility to reserve a testing room there, and to ensure that the Testing Accommodation Form is completed.
+For example, if you need extended testing time and a quiet room, ask your instructors whether they would like for you to take your test at the Center for Transformative Learning (CTL) or if they have a quiet room you would be able to take the test in.
+If they want you to use the CTL, it is your responsibility to reserve a testing room there, and to ensure that the Testing Accommodation Form is completed.
 When you call, you will need to tell the Program Assistant what class the test is for, the date and time you are planning to take it and how the instructor is going to get the test to the Center.
 You must reserve a room ahead of time.
 No “walk-ins” will be honored.

 Determine how the instructor would like to be reminded of testing accommodation agreements: